surniaulula/wpsso/readme.txt

 = 3.49.0 =

-(2018/01/07) Added support for hidden input values in sortable columns for the Quick Edit form.
+(2018/01/07) Added support for hidden input values in sortable columns for Quick Edit form options.

 = 3.48.12 =